craftcms/docs/docs/3.x/config/app.md

 Available drivers are listed in the [Yii2 Queue Extension documentation](https://github.com/yiisoft/yii2-queue/tree/master/docs/guide).

 ::: warning
-Only drivers that implement <api:craft\queue\QueueInterface> will be visible within the control panel.
+Only drivers that implement <api3:craft\queue\QueueInterface> will be visible within the control panel.
 :::

 ::: tip